Yu-amd/strix_halo_QoS/README.md

 ## Contributing

-This is an internal project.
-For questions or improvements, contact the Strix Halo team.
+Contributions, issues, and feature requests are welcome!
+Feel free to check the existing issues or open a new one.

 ## Legal Notice

-This demo shows absolute performance characteristics of Strix Halo hardware.
+This demo shows absolute performance characteristics of the developer's Strix Halo hardware.
 All measurements are taken on Strix Halo systems only.
-Reviewers may compare these results to their own experiences on other platforms, but this suite makes no direct comparisons or competitive claims.
+This suite makes no direct comparisons or competitive claims.

 ## License

-Internal use only.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.